 According to the Earth Policy Institute, 1 trillion single-use petroleum-based plastic bags are used each year, nearly 2 million each minute.
 The amount of energy required to make 12 plastic shopping bags could drive a car for a mile.
 City, state, and national governments around the world are trying to limit plastic bag use with education, bans, and fees.

-Transporting bottled liquids across the country in trucks is far less efficient than using local water pipes.
-Thankfully, clean, fresh, environmentally-friendly Wyoming water is available straight from the faucet.
+Transporting bottled liquids, like sparkling flavored water or soda, across the country in trucks is far less efficient than using local water pipes.
+Thankfully, clean, fresh, environmentally-friendly Teton County water is available straight from the faucet.
 Use a re-usable bottle when away from home.

 The Local Food movement aims to connect food producers and consumers in the same geographic region in order to develop a more sustainable, environmentally-friendly, self-reliant and resilient food network, that will improve the local economy and community's health, and provide a positive social impact.
 Eating locally produced, seasonal foods reduces transportation needs substantially for every bite, resulting in lower emmissions.